Human on the Inside

-"Human on the Inside" is a song originally recorded by Australian rock duo Divinyls, released in 1996 as the fourth single from their fifth studio album Underworld.
-A minor hit in Australia in 1996, the song became better known after it was covered by The Pretenders in 1999 under the title "Human".
+"Human on the Inside" is a song recorded by Australian rock duo Divinyls, released in August 1996 as the fourth single from their fifth studio album Underworld.
+A minor hit in Australia in 1996, the song became better known after it was covered by the Pretenders in 1999 under the title "Human".
 In this version, the song became a 1999 chart hit in the UK, New Zealand and the US.

 Background

 "Human on the Inside" was one of many tracks from the album Underworld to be produced by Divinyls drummer Charley Drayton.
-The two previously released singles "I'm Jealous" and "Heart of Steel" were produced by Peter Collins and Keith Forsey respectively, and although "I'm Jealous" was a hit, "Heart of Steel" did not even chart.
-This created an air of doubt as to whether a third single would be successful.
-"Human on the Inside" did manage to chart but only peaked at #59 on the Australian ARIA singles chart.
+"Human on the Inside" peaked at number 59 on the Australian ARIA singles chart.
 Likewise, the album Underworld proved to be unsuccessful and only just made the top fifty of the Albums Chart.